7. Stopwatch

 Tasks

-1. Finish the implementation of the module counter_mod_k_ro and the testbench counter_mod_k_ro_tb in the stopwatch code frame.
-Use \(k=4\) in the testbench and check the output of the counter for at least ten clock cycles.
+1. Finish implementing module counter_mod_k_ro and testbench counter_mod_k_ro_tb in the stopwatch code frame.
+Use \(k=4\) in the testbench and verify the counter’s output over at least ten clock cycles.

 7.2.
 Clock Signals

-In this task we use our modulo-k counter with rollover output to derive custom clock signals.
-For this, we’ll write a SystemVerilog module which takes a rollover signal as an input and outputs a clock signal.
-Specifically, on each rising edge of the rollover signal our clock changes its state.
+In this task, we use our modulo-k counter with rollover output to derive custom clock signals.
+For this, we’ll write a SystemVerilog module that takes a rollover signal as input and outputs a clock signal.
+Specifically, on each rising edge of the rollover signal, our clock toggles its state.

-We see in Fig. 7.1.2 that we may obtain the clock signal clk3 from ct3’s rollover output.
-Here, the state of clk3 changes for the first time from high to low when clk0 transitions from cycle 1 to cycle 2.
-This coincides with the first shown rising edge of ctr3’s rollover signal.
-Since a full clock cycle implies two state changes, the resulting clock signal of ctr3 has a four times lower frequency when compared to clk0.
+We see in Fig. 7.1.2 that we may obtain the clock signal clk3 from ctr3’s rollover output.
+Here, the state of clk3 first changes from high to low when clk0 transitions from cycle 1 to cycle 2.
+This coincides with the first rising edge of ctr3’s rollover signal.
+A full clock cycle requires two state changes, so the clock produced by ctr3 runs at one-quarter the frequency of clk0.
 The clock clk4 in Fig. 7.1.3 is derived analogously from the rollover output signal of ctr4.

 Listing 7.2.1 Template of the module clock.